toniosim/Modern_Dead/README.md

 # Modern Dead (modern-dead)

-A modern remake of the Urban Dead PBBG
+A modern remake of the Urban Dead PBBG as a lil pet project to learn how to use Quasar Framework

+Built using the help of Claude AI

 ## Install the dependencies
 ```bash